mrdaniellewis/react-listboxes/README.md

 ## TODO

+- groups can be optionised
+- useGrouped to group options
+- can we pass in groups
-- menu
+- select
-  - divider
+  - fix option rendering
-  - hover intent
-- drop down / combo-box
+- drop down
-  - consolidate list box
-  - fix
-  - focus on group
-  - change node to children
+  - update to use new options
+  - update validator
 - combo box
   - consolidate list box
-- validate options on listbox
+  - update to use new options
+  - update validator
 - auto-id
 - showing loader on delete?
 - errors if ref is missing